Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 	- subject: disguise and deception
 - [[Items/Bone_and_Silver_Stylus|Bone and Silver Stylus]]
 - Acquired an additional crowbar from the Old Fishery incident. - gave to Finch
+- Seed of Whispering Willows (in a small wooden box) - from Elmsworth's cottage, allows for whispered messages.

 ### Gold/Currency:
 * 15 gp